-- 2 tbsp butter split evenly across each slice
+- 2 tablespoon butter, split evenly across each slice

-- 1/2 tsp fresh ground black pepper or a couple of twists, to your liking
+- ½ teaspoon fresh ground black pepper, or a couple of twists, to your liking

 - In a bowl (shallow and wide enough to hold a full slice of bread) - whisk eggs and milk together

 - Add finely chopped jalapenos, red onions, and cilantro and whisk well

 - Add shredded cheddar cheese along with salt and pepper and mix well

 - Heat a cast iron skillet (or pan) on low to medium flame - melt butter

 - Dip a slice of bread in this egg mixture and place on the pan - cook for about 3 minutes until the bottom is brown